jupyter/docker-stacks/docs/using/faq.md

    You can find [an example of using a bind mount here](./running.md#example-2).
    There is also [a mount troubleshooting section](./troubleshooting.md#permission-denied-when-mounting-volumes) if you experience any issues.

-## Why we do not add your favorite package
+## Why we don't add your favorite package

 We have lots of users with different packages they want to use.
 Adding them all is impossible, so we have several images to choose from.